Stuck bolt on space station stymies spacewalkers

-CAPE CANAVERAL, Florida NASA on Thursday halted attempts to replace a power distributor on the International Space Station after spacewalking astronauts were repeatedly stymied by a jammed bolt, officials said.
+CAPE CANAVERAL, Fla., Aug 30 NASA on Thursday halted attempts to replace a power device on the International Space Station after spacewalking astronauts repeatedly failed to free a stuck bolt, officials said.

 NASA astronaut Sunita Williams and Japan's Akihiko Hoshide, both station flight engineers, had planned to spend 6.5 hours outside the orbital outpost to work on its power system and install electrical cables for a new Russian module expected to arrive next year.

-The astronauts ran into problems after removing the station's balky 220-pound (100-kg) power-switching unit, one of four used in a system that distributes electrical power generated by the station's solar array wings.
-The old unit could supply power to the station, but could not be commanded.
+The astronauts ran into problems after removing the station's balky 220-pound (100-kg) power-switching unit, one of four used in a system that generates electrical power from the station's solar array wings.

-"We uncovered this problem some months ago and had been living with it ever since," station program manager Mike Suffredini told reporters during a press conference on Thursday.
-"We waited to conduct the (spacewalk) until we were ready and had every thing in place."

-But problems surfaced as soon as Hoshide tried to remove the old unit.
-Once it was finally wrested free of its housing, Williams reported finding metal shavings on one of its bolts and around the housing.
+Williams reported finding thin metal shavings on a bolt on the old unit and around the bolt housing.

-As a precaution, astronauts used a canister of nitrogen gas to blow away shavings in the housing before attempting to install the new unit, but problems mounted.
+The astronauts used a can of nitrogen gas to blow away the shavings before attempting to install the new unit, but problems mounted.

-Repeated attempts to attach the new device failed when a bolt jammed, preventing astronauts from hooking it up into the station's power grid.
+Repeated attempts to attach the new device failed when a bolt jammed.

 "We're kind of at a loss of what else we can try," astronaut Jack Fischer at NASA's Mission Control Center in Houston told the crew after more than an hour of trouble-shooting.
 "If you guys have any thoughts or ideas or brilliant schemes on what we can do, let us know."